-- All non-essential public and staff events are cancelled until further notice.
+- All non-essential public and staff events were cancelled until Stage Two of Alberta's Relaunch Strategy.
 View the events calendar for details.

-- Clearwater County facilities re-open to public access on May 25, 2020, all essential County programs and services continue.
-The public is encouraged to continue utilizing alternative communication tools such as phone, email, website or social media.
+- Clearwater County facilities were closed to open public access from March 18 - May 25, 2020, all essential County programs and services continued with open by appointment only signs posted on all County facilities.
+The public is still encouraged to continue utilizing alternative communication tools such as phone, email, website or social media.

 - Council meetings remain scheduled and the public is invited to watch via live stream.

-- Clearwater County we will be offering a 90-Day Water & Sewer Payment Deferral with no interest penalty or service disruption.
+- Clearwater County offered a 90-Day Water & Sewer Payment Deferral with no interest penalty or service disruption, during the pandemic.
 This applies to Clearwater County services provided in the hamlets of Nordegg, Condor and Leslieville.
 Click here for more details.

 Public concern over COVID-19 provides an opportunity to remind everyone the steps we can take to protect ourselves from COVID-19 are the same steps we should be taking every day to protect ourselves from much more common illnesses, such as colds and influenza.

 Clearwater County will continue to follow the direction of Alberta Health, which is the provincial authority on this topic for municipalities.
 Our provincial medical organization has prepared a variety of credible, easy to understand information for the public.
 Below is a summary of links residents might find helpful to learn more about the new virus and the steps you can take to keep yourself and your family healthy.